artemo24/DyrBok/documentation/english/acknowledgements.md

 Designing and creating the DyrBok app is a great collaboration.
 We want to thank:
 - Everyone at Dierentehuis Stevenshage in Leiden (Netherlands): testing the Android app and providing feedback.
 - Harm Mulder: designing & testing the Android app, providing feedback and technical support.
+- Suzan Commandeur: checking all the texts in the app and the manuals.
 - Nicolette Bloemendaal: designing & testing the Android app and providing feedback.
 - Freek de Bruijn: designing & developing the Android app.